SteppingHat/php-emoji-detector/README.md

 | `offset`    | The position in the string where the emoji starts |
 | `mbOffset`  | The multibyte position in the string where the emoji starts |

 All of these properties are protected, but can be accessed by their appropriate getters and setters.
-E.g. `getCategory()` or `setSkinTone()`.
+E.g. `getCategory()` or `getSkinTone()`.

 ### Emoji detection